Dead bodies on Mount Everest

 Mount Everest bodies rolled off mountain

 Some die from falls leaving their bodies in a location where they can be seen but not recovered.
-Bodies that are located on small ledges are often rolled off to hide them from view of other climbers only to be buried by falling snow.
+Bodies that are located on small ledges are often rolled off to hide them from view of other climbers only to be later buried by falling snow.

 Wind and environment sometimes leaves clothing in tatters as seen in this “collection” of bodies lying at the bottom of a dangerous cliff.